User Community Service Desk Downloads

 OpenAPI Swagger

 The Swagger UI allows you to see a list of available REST API endpoints and operations in a browser-based HTML interface.
+The Swagger UI includes descriptions for all endpoints, parameters, and schemas.

 Request